 It's tricky to try something new and overcome obstacles, especially when you aren't particularly motivated to do so.

-Have a think about what you would want to focus on in your practice and consider your action plan for doing so.
+Think about what you would want to focus on in your practice and consider your action plan for doing so.
 We suggest that you start by focussing on the positives!
 Perhaps aim to capture a lesson that you really enjoy teaching, then edit the video to a short 5-minute clip of a section of the lesson that went well.
 Review it and add comments highlighting five positive elements.

 1An exception to this is when there is a safeguarding concern or criminal enquiry, and a recording may become subject to a data access request by authorities.
 Of course, this is an incredibly rare occurrence.